+The Company classified short-term investments as "available-for-sale."
+These short-term investments are free of trading restrictions.
 The investments are carried at fair value, based on quoted market prices or other readily available market information.
-Unrealized and realized gains and losses are recognized as other income in the condensed consolidated statements of operations and comprehensive loss.
+Unrealized gains and losses are included in accumulated other comprehensive loss, which is reflected as a separate component of stockholder's equity in the condensed consolidated balance sheets.
+Gains and losses are recognized when realized in the condensed consolidated statements of operations and comprehensive loss.

-The following tables summarize the amortized cost and fair value of the investment securities portfolio at March 31, 2023 and December 31, 2022.
+The following tables summarize the amortized cost and fair value of the investment securities portfolio at September 30, 2023 and December 31, 2022 and the corresponding amounts of unrealized gains and losses recognized in accumulated other comprehensive income:

-(Dollars in thousands) Amortized Cost Unrealized Gains Unrealized Losses stimated ir Value
+(Dollars in thousands) Ar nortized Cost U nrealized Gains Unrealized Losses stimated air Value

-March 31, 2023
+September 30, 2023

 Cash equivalents:

-Money market funds \$ 20,501 \$ \$ \$ 20,501
+Money market funds \$ 8,672 \$ \$ \$ 8,672

+Short-term investments:

+Treasury bills 5,002 87 5,089

-Total Assets at Fair Value \$ 20,501 \$ \$ \$ 20,501
+Total Assets at Fair Value \$ 13,674 \$ 87 \$ \$ 13,761

-(Dollars in thousands) Amortized Cost Unrealized Gains Unrealized Losses stimated ir Value
+(Dollars in thousands) Aı nortized Cost ealized ains ealized osses stimated air Value

 December 31, 2022

 Cash equivalents:

 Money market funds \$ 18,620 \$ \$ \$ 18,620

 Total Assets at Fair Value \$ 18,620 \$ \$ \$ 18,620

-The Company did not have any investment categories that were in a continuous unrealized loss position for more than twelve months as of March 31, 2023.
+The Company did not have any investment categories that were in a continuous unrealized loss position for more than twelve months as of September 30, 2023.